Crawford County man sentenced to 10 years for shooting at vehicle

 CRAWFORD COUNTY, Ark.
-(KFTA) — A man was convicted yesterday of a terroristic act for shooting at a vehicle in June.
+(KNWA) — A man was convicted yesterday of a terroristic act for shooting at a vehicle in June.

 Joshua Moses was sentenced to serve 10 years in the Arkansas Department of Corrections with an additional 10 years suspended following his release.